This is a critical evaluation of Presbyterian infant baptism, also known “paedobaptism” or “pedobaptism”.

 - The fourth premise is false on all counts: the sign was never changed and the requirements were never removed.
 Colossians 2:11-12 is presented as evidence that the sign changed, but the text says that every believer is spiritually circumcised and spiritually (or even literally) baptized.
 Nothing in the text talks about replacement.

 The Jerusalem decree (Acts 15) yields a simple refutation of both of these premises, because if either of these premises were true then the apostles led the gentiles astray by telling them that they did not need to keep the law of Abraham.
-(Bear in mind that Gal.
+(Bear in mind that according to Gal.
 4:21-22, Genesis is part of the law.)
 Instead, the apostles should have told the gentiles something like, “Actually, the requirement is now baptism, although it is not necessary for salvation.”1 Formally, the Jerusalem Decree Argument, as I call it, looks like this:

 - If paedobaptism is true then the apostles led the gentiles astray with the Jerusalem Decree.